marcusviniciusg03dev/7-days-of-code-react/README.md

 # 7-days-of-code-react
 Project created in 7 days of code of React from Alura.

 I've stopped working on this project, but i decided continue.
-It's finished.
+It's finally finished.

 Project name: Casa verde